Nemesis: Nemesis and Zeus

 In some less common traditions, it is Nemesis, rather than the mortal Spartan queen Leda, who is the mother of Helen of Troy.
 This narrative is first found in the lost epic Cypria, the prelude of the Iliad.
 According to its author, Stasinus of Cyprus, Helen was born from the rape of Nemesis by Zeus.
 Zeus fell in love with Nemesis, here possibly presented as his own daughter, (Note: In his translation of the passage, Hugh G. Evelyn-White wrote that Nemesis tried to escape from "her father Zeus", taking the ancient text to imply more than a casual usage of "father Zeus", which would provide an explanation for the shame and anger Nemesis feels.
 At the same time it has been argued that the impending rape is enough for Nemesis to react in such a manner, and it is rather far-fetched to suggest that incest (and the taboo against it) is the leading theme of the narrative.) and pursued her, only for her to flee in shame.
-She took several forms to escape Zeus, but he eventually captured her and forced himself on her.
+She took several forms to escape Zeus, but he eventually captured her and raped her.

 Apollodorus speaks of a single transformation, into a goose, while Zeus turned into a swan to hunt her down and raped her, producing an egg that was given to the queen of Sparta; Helen hatched from the egg, and was raised by Leda.
-In another variation, Zeus desired Nemesis, but could not persuade her to sleep with him.
+In another variation, Zeus desired Nemesis, but could not persuade her to have sex with him.
 So he tasked Aphrodite to transform into an eagle and mock-chase him, while he transformed into a swan.
 Nemesis, pitying the poor swan, offered it refuge in her arms, and fell into a deep sleep.
 While asleep, Zeus raped her and in time she bore an egg which was transported to Leda by Hermes.
 Leda then raised Helen as her own.
 According to Eratosthenes in his Catasterismi, this version was presented by Cratinus.